kevinolega/callcentertrainingtips/_posts/2020-04-27-common-wrong.md

 The advice is not even specific.

-What English movies or shows should you read?
+What English movies or shows should you watch and what books should you read?

 In management, they teach us that vague instructions means failure specific instructions means success.

+## Do this instead:

+**1. Speak in English**

 I got better in English because I had conversations in English with people who can speak in English well.

+**2. Write in English**

 When I don't have access to someone who's good at speaking in English, I write on my journal.

-When I was younger, I typed my thoughts on our family's computer.
+When I was younger, I typed my thoughts, ideas, goals and plans on our family's computer.

-Now we all have smart phones and access to a computer.
+Now we all have smart phones and access to a computer so we don't have any excuse.

 • I practiced until I can introduce myself well.
 • I practiced until I can ask questions comfortably.